eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Updating Arrays in a State**
+## **Declarative vs Imperative UI**

-Welcome to **Branch 2.9** of the **React Lab**!
-This branch dives into the effective management of arrays in React state.
-It explores best practices for adding, removing, and updating items within arrays, including updating objects inside arrays.
+Welcome to **Branch 3.1** of the **React Lab**!

+In this branch, You'll gain a clear understanding of the **declarative UI paradigm** in React and how it differs from the imperative approach.
+Learn how React State enables smooth handling of user input, leading to a more interactive and maintainable UI through practical examples.

 ---